SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 The overlay applies to water and immediate banks, not the entire valley.

-## Pass Integration
+## River Hierarchy

-Pass 1 and Pass 2 rivers use the same terrain system with different parameters.
+Rivers exist at two scales within each region:

-**Pass 1 (Major Rivers):**
+**Main Rivers:**
-- Larger cells (~4096 blocks)
+- Follow the region's primary flow path (entry to exit)
-- Wider base width
+- Wider channels
-- Deeper channels
+- Deeper carving
 - More prominent valleys

-**Pass 2 (Tributaries):**
+**Tributaries:**
-- Smaller cells (~585 blocks)
+- Flow within cells toward the main river
-- Narrower base width
+- Narrower channels
-- Shallower channels
+- Shallower carving
 - Gentler banks

 When tributaries meet main rivers, they merge naturally.
-The Confluence feature handles the junction, and paths connect at shared points.
+The confluence feature handles the junction, and paths connect at shared points.

 ## Boundary Constraints

-Rivers connect at cell boundaries via fixed edge centers.
-Entry and exit points are computed from world coordinates, not from either cell's internal state.
-Adjacent cells always agree on connection points.
+Rivers connect at region boundaries via fixed edge centers.
+Entry and exit points are computed from world coordinates, not from either region's internal state.
+Adjacent regions always agree on connection points.

-Subcells at cell edges must ensure their paths connect precisely to the edge center points defined by CBN.
+Cells at region edges must ensure their paths connect precisely to the edge center points defined by CBN.

 ## Chunk Independence